 Plan ahead to manage back-to-school costs

-“Give kids a chance to research their options based on the amount of funds available, then parents and kids should come to an agreement on any purchases before shopping,” Osteen said.
+After establishing the budget, family members should research their options based on the amount of funds available, then come to an agreement on all purchases.

-Even with a break on sales tax and strict adherence to a budget, costs could still be out of reach for some families.
-In those cases, consider checking with the county Extension office for a possible list of community organizations offering free or reduced-price supplies.
+Even with a break on sales tax and strict adherence to a budget, some may struggle to cover back-to-school costs.
+For assistance in those cases, check the nearest county Extension office for a possible list of community organizations offering supplies for free or at a reduced price.

-Finally, Osteen recommended building back-to-school expenses into the overall family budget as a wallet-friendly strategy that also can cut down on parents’ stress level.
-Just total all the receipts from this year, divide by 12 and begin reserving that much money each month for next year’s shopping.
+Finally, families may consider building anticipated school expenses into the overall household budget as a wallet-friendly strategy that also can cut down on parents’ stress level.